confidential-nt/localstorage-query/docs/README_EN.md

 const { data, mutate, remove } = useLocalstorageQuery(key);
 ```

-- `data`: Returns the value stored in local storage.
+- `data`: Returns the value stored in localStorage.
 - `mutate(newData)`: A function to update the stored value.
 Pass the new data as a parameter. **Make sure to maintain immutability.**
 - `remove()`: A function to completely remove the stored value associated with the key.